justisGipson/google_cert/configuration_management_and_the_cloud/week_four/README.md

 specific API provided by the database.
 This means that we might need to rewrite the portion of the application that accesses the DB

-When deciding how to store your data, you'll also have to choose a storage class.
+When deciding how to store your data, you'll also have to choose a **storage class**.
 Cloud providers typically offer different classes of storage at different prices.
-Variables that affect the monthly price could be:
+Variables that could affect the monthly price could be:

 * Performance